percona/pmm-doc/source/concepts/architecture.rst

 * AMI (Amazon Machine Image) that you can run via Amazon Web Services

-For more information, see `Installing PMM Server <https://www.percona.com/doc/percona-monitoring-and-management/2.x/install/index-server.html>`_.
+For more information, see :ref:`pmm.deploying.server`.

 PMM Server includes the following tools: